MicrosoftDocs/powerapps-docs/powerapps-docs/teams/publish-and-share-apps.md

 ---
-title: Share and publish your app | Microsoft Docs
+title: Publish and share your app | Microsoft Docs
-description: Learn how to share and publish your apps using Power Apps app from Teams.
+description: Learn how to publish and share your apps using Power Apps app from Teams.
 author: tapanm-msft
 ms.service: powerapps
 ms.topic: conceptual